Virginia State Apple Board Minutes Jan 2013

 VIRGINIA STATE APPLE BOARD

-Prior to the meeting, David sent the Board the draft minutes from the previous meeting.
-After a brief review, John Brugiere moved to accept the minutes as presented, Dudley Rinker seconded the motion, and with no further discussion, the motion passed.
+Prior to the meeting, David Robishaw sent the Board the draft minutes from the last meeting.
+During the review of the minutes, the Board noticed an error under the “distribution of 2011 crop collections” where “reserve” was inserted when it should have been “administration”.
+Lynn Graves moved to accept the minutes as presented with the correction, John Brugiere seconded the motion, and with no further discussion, the minutes were approved.

 Review of the Financial Report

 David Robishaw gave the Board a report on the finances of the Virginia Apple Growers Association (VAGA) prior to discussing the Board finances.
 Currently VAGA has 32,198.17 in total assets prior to the Board voting to reimburse VAGA for expenses.
 This will be covered in another section of the minutes.
 David Robishaw then gave the Board copies of the latest financial report generated by the Virginia Department of Agriculture’s Finance office.
 The report included an update on cost code 646 (general), cost code 647 (reserve), and cost code 648 (administration).
 For crop year 2011, the money collected ($123,376.82) was distributed as follows: 40% to the U.S. Apple Association ($49,351), 20% to the Virginia Horticultural Society ($24,675), 20% to VARP ($24,675), and 10% to Reserve ($12,338.53) and 10% to Administration ($12,337.29).
 However, as noted in the minutes, at the last meeting of the Board, the Board voted NOT to fund the Administration for this year and rather keep the 10% in the general cost code 646 to be used this year.
 As a result, VDACS office of Finance will reverse the entry and remove the $12,337.29 from cost code 648 and place it back into cost code 646.